Agencies weighing bonuses for retirees - Lagniappe Mobile

 In Mobile, the matter is also slightly more complicated because the city maintains a separate, non-RSA pension plan for retired public safety employees.
 That means even if the one-time bonuses from Act 2017-267 were approved, it wouldn’t have an effect on the largest groups of city retirees under the Mobile Pension Board.

 In June, all RSA agencies received a letter outlining their options under Act 2017-267 and so far the County Commission is the only local agency to take any action.

 On Tuesday, Mobile City Councilwoman Bess Rich confirmed the city had received a breakdown of its options from RSA, though because of the city’s rules, putting it on the agenda for consideration will be left up Stimpson.
 According to Rich, money to make payments to retirees would have to be budgeted and only the mayor’s office can propose a budget amendment.

-The Mobile County Communications District has also discussed it, but tabled a decision to get more information.
+The Mobile County Communications District has also discussed it but tabled a decision to get more information.
 However, as a younger agency, MCCD only listed four retirees in 2014, and its total payout this year, if approved by the board, would only cost the agency $2,700.

 In the city of Mobile, it’s unclear how officials may proceed.
 On Tuesday, a representative from Stimpson’s office only commented to say, “The administration has not come to a decision.”

-Officials have until October to respond to RSA, but in the meantime eligible county retirees can expect a one-time payment in December.
+Officials have until October to respond to RSA, but in the meantime, eligible county retirees can expect a one-time payment in December.
 For those facing increased living expenses and rising healthcare costs, Kelly said, the bonus can go a long way.

 “For years, retirees have continued to face increases just in their cost of living, and these bonuses are fairly small — the average is around $600,” Kelly said.
 “This is the best way for a city, county or public board to show retirees, who were public servants, that they do care about their employees’ quality of life once they retiree.
 I think it sends a great message.”